Categories

 Here’s one fact I learned in Colorado: in dry and semi-dry regions, tiny living things such as fungi, lichens, bacteria, mosses, and algae are essential to the ecosystem.
 These organisms are actually little communities living on the top few millimeters of the soil.
 They hold the sand and soil in place and can absorb and retain water.
 They can convert nitrogen in the atmosphere into a form that is usable to plants.

 These tiny creatures have a mighty responsibility.
-Without them other organisms would perish.
+Without them, other organisms would perish.

 So, nature announces a paradox.
 In our tiny, fragile state, we possess great significance.
 God has a role for each of us to play.